dyanabutler/writing-samples/originalcontent/gpt4.md

 [Duolingo] (https://blog.khanacademy.org/harnessing-ai-so-that-all-students-benefit-a-nonprofit-approach-for-equal-access/ is using GPT-4 to deepen conversations with users.
 No more awkward, robotic language practice, now for the first time in history we're getting engaging, lifelike interactions.

-[Khan Academy](https://blog.khanacademy.org/harnessing-ai-so-that-all-students-benefit-a-nonprofit-approach-for-equal-access/) has also jumped on the GPT-4 bandwagon, offering personalized, one-on-one tutoring in subjects like math, computer science, and more.
+[Khan Academy](https://blog.khanacademy.org/harnessing-ai-so-that-all-students-benefit-a-nonprofit-approach-for-equal-access/)has also jumped on the GPT-4 bandwagon, offering personalized, one-on-one tutoring in subjects like math, computer science, and more.
 Imagine having a virtual tutor that can adapt to your learning style and help you ace those exams!

 [Be My Eyes](https://openai.com/customer-stories/be-my-eyes), a free app that connects blind and low-vision people with sighted volunteers.
 By integrating GPT-4 with their Virtual Volunteer, users can send images to get detailed descriptions, analyze contents, and even receive step-by-step guides for cooking with the ingredients in their fridge.